A Brief Look at the History

 While presenting at the summit, Biden pledged to resolve Muslim-American populations’ issues and grievances in the United States once he was honored to be in the President’s office.
 While praising Islam as one of the great confessional religious faiths, Biden told participants of the Million Muslim Votes that:

 “I wish we taught more about the Islamic faith in our schools.”
 He added: “I wish we talked about all the great confessional faiths.”

 Biden explained that what we do not realize, from a philosophical perspective, is that we all arise from the same roots in terms of our essential core tenets.

-The News International, in one of its article published on November 8, 2020, reported that Biden succeeds in securing the full attention of the attendees at a point when he went on quoting a Hadith from the Prophet Muhammad (PBUH) that instructs:
+The News International, in one of its articles published on November 8, 2020, reported that Biden succeeded in securing the full attention of the attendees at a point when he went on quoting a Hadith from the Prophet Muhammad (PBUH) that instructs:

 “Whoever among you sees a wrong, let him change it with his hand; and if he is not able to do so, then let him change it with his tongue; and if he is not able to do so, then with his heart.”

 The 77 years old Democratic icon promised to repeal the three-year-old immigration ban by the Trump administration, which mainly affects Muslim-majority nations.
 He committed by saying,